rob2d/greedux/README.md

 - Create meaningful README.md to put here for how to run server/build environment
 - Trim a few unnecessary build packages for template's npm dependencies
 - Remove auto SemVer patch # version bumps in build that were specific to a personal project workflow
-- Add template content to `modules/core/components/MainApp`
+- Display an example of easy localization tools
 - Fill in actual commonly used Webpack features such as CSS imports
 - Create a separate generator to make **material-ui** and associated fonts/files optional

 ### Important Note ###
-This repo is a work in progress; it has been put on NPM simply to test Yeoman's package system.
-Please keep that in mind.
+This repo is an active work in progress; Please keep that in mind.

-PR Requests are always welcome!
+With that said, PR Requests are always welcome!
 Thanks.